-Automatically add links to published posts or pages to your Facebook wall, pages or groups and more
+Automatically add links to published posts to your Facebook pages, groups, etc.

 If you have more than one Facebook account, either logout completely or login to the correct account before you start.